davemolk/ghost/README.md

         Filter results by status code (default is 200).
   -t string
     	Search to here, including at least a year.
 Format more specific queries as yyyyMMddhhmmss.

+(match scope)
+  -domain string
+        Return results from host and all subhosts (inactive by default).
+  -host string
+        Return results from host (inactive by default).
+  -prefx string
+        Return results for all results under the path (inactive by default).

 ```

 ## Installation